-Allow creation of special filesEnable this option to allow full, safe, and standard privilege daemons to create FIFO, block, or character special files.Allow loading and unloading ofEnable this option to allow full, safe, and standard privilege daemons to load and unload kernel modules.
+Allow creation of Enable this option to allow full, safe, and standard privilege daemons hard links to create hard links.
+Allow creation of Enable this option to allow full, safe, and standard privilege daemons to create FIFO, block, or character special files. special files Allow loading and Enable this option to allow full, safe, and standard privilege daemons to load and unload kernel modules. unloading of kernel modules